Ingleby, Derbyshire: History

-By 1846 the population had grown to over a hundred and fifty but the number of dwellings (mostly thatched) had risen only slightly to 28.
-There is mention at this time of an elm tree which is reputed to be over 600 years old.
+By 1846 the population had grown to over 150, but the number of dwellings (mostly thatched) had risen only slightly to 28.
+There is mention at this time of an elm tree which is reputed to have been over 600 years old.
 The tree is last mentioned in 1857.

 In 1891, it was reported that the population in 1881 (the last reported census) was 104.
 Colonel Sir Francis Burdett was still Lord of the Manor and a school that was named after him ran in the village.
 Erected in 1835 it had an average attendance off 22 pupils but space for four more.

-In 1935 the population was reported as 98 with the nearest railway station at Chellaston; the nearest post-office at Ticknall and the nearest telegraph at Milton.
+In 1935 the population was reported as 98 with the nearest railway station at Chellaston; the nearest post office at Ticknall and the nearest telegraph at Milton.